duncachunk1/ECSE-4320/HW3/README.md

 ### Memory Latency Checker Analysis
 This data represents the performance of a storage system for sequential reads of 64-byte / 256-byte blocks with varying delay times.
 The data shows the relationship between delay (latency) and throughput (MB/sec).

-As the latency increases from 0 to 5000 ns, the throughput also increases.
-This is because at lower delay times, there is less time for the storage system to process the requests, resulting in lower throughput.
-At higher delay times, the storage system has more time to process the requests, resulting in higher throughput.

-However, after a delay of 5000 ns, the throughput starts to decrease as the delay continues to increase.
-This is because at very high delay times, the storage system becomes a bottleneck and can no longer keep up with the incoming requests, resulting in decreased throughput.
+The data indicates that as the delay increases, the latency decreases and the bandwidth increases up to a certain point.
+After that point, further increase in delay leads to a decrease in bandwidth.
+At very high delay times, the storage system becomes a bottleneck and can no longer keep up with the incoming requests, resulting in decreased throughput.

 Therefore, there is a tradeoff between latency and throughput, and the optimal delay time depends on the specific storage system and workload.
 The optimal delay time occurs where the system achieves the highest throughput.